ztpaul/pyacs/README.md

 # 4 Running

-*Note - "ManagementServer.URL" must be set to "http://[ip]:80/acs" in CPE*

 ```
 pipenv run python pyacs.py
 ```
+*Note - for ACS, "ManagementServer.URL" must be set to "http://[ip]:80/acs" in CPE* *Note - for web server, you can visit "http://localhost/" to submit "Connection Request"*

 # 5 Troubleshooting